JochenFM/Milestone_2/README.md

 ## 1. Overview ##

-This memory was planned and coded with my daughters and every other girl (and boy!) in mind.
-Statistical sciences, like many other disciplines in Science, Technology, Engineering and Mathematics (STEM) are still very much male dominated and I wanted show that success and great performances are possible for women by designing this game around eight women who were trailblazers and outstanding contributors to Statistics.
-All of them succeeded at a time when the profession was even more unfavourable for female - or indeed any other - than it is today.
+This memory game was planned and coded with my daughters and every other girl (and boy!) in mind.
+Statistical sciences, like many other disciplines in Science, Technology, Engineering and Mathematics (STEM) are still very much male dominated and I wanted to show that success and great performances are possible for women by designing this game around eight women who were trailblazers and outstanding contributors to Statistics.
+All of them succeeded at a time when the profession was even more unfavourable for female - or indeed any other under-represented - voices than it is today.
 They all blazed the way despite the considerable odds against them - hence my title.

-It has been created for entertainment and educational purposes for all ages from 8 onwards.
-Using images from ...the game allows players to match two cards of the same character image in pairs before the timer reaches zero.
+It has been created for entertainment and educational purposes for all ages from 7 onwards.
+Using images from the public domain as card faces, the game allows players to match two cards of the same character image in pairs before the timer reaches zero.

 ## 2. UX ##